Trust Levels

 *A legal entity signs declarations using a Qualified eSeal.*

-This level applies to declarations signed by legal entities using a **Qualified Certificate for Electronic Seal (QCert)**, issued by a **Qualified Trust Service Provider (QTSP)** in compliance with **eIDAS regulation**.
+This level applies to declarations signed by legal entities using **Qualified or Advanced Certificates for Electronic Seal**, issued by a **Qualified Trust Service Provider (QTSP)** in compliance with **eIDAS regulation**.
 These X.509 certificates are legally binding and confirm the identity of a registered company, public institution, or authorised representative.
 This trust level is appropriate for institutions publishing declarations with full legal certainty.

 ## Why Trust Levels Matter